Living-Hell/Text-Detection-and-Recognition---DIP-Project/README.md

 - OpenCV: An open-source computer vision and machine learning software library.
 - NumPy: A library for numerical computing in Python.

+## Deployed Site

+You can check the website deployed at Render [here.](https://text-detection-and-recognition-dip-beu6.onrender.com)